What is a milium?

 Milia should be distinguished from other types of cyst, comedones, xanthelasma and syringomas.
 Colloid milia are golden coloured bumps on cheeks and temples associated with excessive exposure to sunlight.

 Milia do not need to be treated unless they are a cause for concern for the patient.
 They often clear up by themselves within a few months.
-Where possible, further trauma should be minimised to reduce development of new lesions.
+Where possible, further trauma should be minimised to reduce the development of new lesions.

 - The lesion may be de-roofed using a sterile needle or blade and the contents squeezed or pricked out.